vippsas/vipps-ecom-api/vipps-ecom-api-faq.md

 This feature has to be specially enabled by Vipps for eligible sale units:
 The sale units must be whitelisted by Vipps.
-Skipping the landing page is typically used at physical points of sale, where there is no display available.
+Skipping the landing page is typically used at physical points of sale where there is no display available.

-You can log in on [portal.vipps.no](https://portal.vipps.no) to check if you have `skipLandingPage enabled.`
+You can log in on [portal.vipps.no](https://portal.vipps.no) to check if your sale unit has `skipLandingPage` enabled.

 If you need to skip the landing page in a Point of Sale (POS) solution, see:
 [What is the process to go live in production?](#what-is-the-process-to-go-live-in-production).